gem-library/gem/docs/docs/installation.md

 ### Setting up the path

-To use the **GEM Library**, the `gem` subfolder must be added in Matlab/Octave.
+To use the **GEM Library**, the `gem/gem` subfolder must be added in Matlab/Octave.
 This can be done through the command `addpath` as described above.

 ### Testing

-The proper installation of the **GEM Library** can be checked by running the test command:
+The proper working of the **GEM Library** can be checked by running the test command:

 ```
 run_tests
 ```

-This checks the proper working of the whole package.
+This runs a check on all features of the library.

 ### Compiling the documentation